Uncaught third strike

+A dropped third strike where the batter reaches first would count as a runner reaching first and thus break up a perfect game, but would still count towards a no-hitter.
+This has happened once in MLB history, as on May 5, 2021, John Means of the Baltimore Orioles threw a no-hitter against the Seattle Mariners, striking out 12 batters while facing the minimum of 27 batters; his only baserunner, Sam Haggerty, reached on a dropped third strike in the third inning by catcher Pedro Severino and was subsequently caught trying to steal second base.

 In Little League, in the Tee-Ball and Minor League divisions, the batter is out after the third strike regardless of whether the pitched ball is caught cleanly by the catcher.
 In Little League (or the Major Division), Junior, Senior, and Big League divisions, a batter may attempt to advance to first base on an uncaught third strike.
 Little League Major Division Softball and many other youth baseball leagues (such as the USSSA) also follow the rule.